Follow These 3 Steps for a Beginner Basic Skincare Routine

 Of course, there are some things to consider as you figure out which moisturizer would work best for your skin type.
 These include, but are not limited to:

-• Active ingredients: Are there any active ingredients, like hyaluronic acid (which is great for dry skin), retinol (which is fab for anti-aging), or vitamin C (which helps brighten the skin and fights free radicals?)?
+- Active ingredients: Are there any active ingredients, like hyaluronic acid (which is great for dry skin), retinol (which is fab for anti-aging), or vitamin C (which helps brighten the skin and fights free radicals?)?

-• Fragrance: If you have really sensitive skin, you’d be wise to ensure that your moisturizer doesn’t contain fragrance.
+- Fragrance: If you have really sensitive skin, you’d be wise to ensure that your moisturizer doesn’t contain fragrance.
 Many times, this can irritate sensitive skin.

 Moreover, some moisturizers are formulated with SPF.
 However, dermatologists and estheticians still recommend using separate sun protection.
 Likely, we don’t use enough moisturizer to offer proper protection from the sun.
+(Pro tip: As a general rule of thumb, you should be using two fingers’ length worth of sunscreen.)

-Step 3: Protect your skin from the sun
+Step 3: Protect your skin from the sun.

-I’ve been a beauty reporter for almost 10 years.
+I’ve been a beauty reporter for almost five years.
 In that time, I’ve learned that skincare experts want everyone to know: Wear.
 Your.
 Sunscreen.
 If you don’t protect your skin from the sun, you open yourself up to some serious skin concerns.

 And please, for the love of God, don’t forget the SPF!